Leuchtfeuer/typo3-aws-tools/README.md

 you can specify a comma-separated list of distributions where your assets are stored.

 ![AWS Tools extension configuration](https://raw.githubusercontent.com/Leuchtfeuer/typo3-aws-tools/master/Documentation/Images/extension-configuration.png "AWS Tools extension configuration")

+**Please note** that all entries are always invalidated simultaneously in all configured distributions.

 ## Invalidate Amazon CloudFront Entries